 - Sustainable Development and alternative approaches to development (Eva Youkhana and Emilia Schmidt)

-- Local development planning including local environmental conflicts in a transregional perspective (Wolfram Laube and Michael Ayamga)
+- Local development planning including local environmental conflicts from a transregional perspective (Wolfram Laube and Michael Ayamga)

 - Ecological and Environmental Economics including Cost-Benefit Analysis, Environmental Accounting, Agricultural trade and the environment, Degrowth /Post-growth economy (Jochen Dürr)